-Once in the car, Edward volunteered to drive and Bella slid into the back seat next to the child seat that the rental company had supplied for Alexander.
+Once in the car, Edward volunteered to drive and Bella slid into the back next to the child seat that the rental company had supplied for Alexander.
 He wasn't at all happy about being buckled in, and they'd barely made it out of the parking lot before he was squirming and tugging at the belts.

 "I don't like it, Mother," he complained, only holding back from tearing through the straps at her stern instruction.

 Carmen laughed softly from the front seat.
 "You can hardly blame him, Bella.
 If it were you strapped down like that, you wouldn't be able to stand it."

 "But . . . it's for his safety."

 "Do you honestly think a hunk of plastic will keep him safer than you will?
 Is there an accident you couldn't protect him from better than that seat can?"

 Bella smiled and shook her head.
 She unbuckled the latch and pulled Alexander into her lap.

 "I'm sleepy," he mumbled around the thumb poked into his mouth, but a few seconds later he was peering out the window at the scenery racing by.
 "I never been to Washington.
 What does it look like?"